 The Centers for Medicare & Medicaid Services (CMS) is auditing physicians and other health care professionals who receive meaningful use incentive payments.
-CMS is required to audit those attesting to meaningful use, but until this point, the agency has only posted general information about the audits.
+CMS is required to audit those attesting to meaningful use.
+They have posted information about the audits.

 CMS says anyone who receives the incentives could be audited and that recipients should retain all supporting documentation, whether it is paper or electronic, for six years.